exo-archives/aio-ecm-dms/patch/ECM-5480/readme.txt

     * Status: UIOneNodePathSelector must hide the children in the left Panel
     * CCP Issue: CCP-484, Product Jira Issue: ECM-5480
     * Complexity: normal
-    * Impacted Client(s): Secours Catholique and probably all.
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * Using the UIOneNodePathSelector component we notice that in the left panel, non-folder nodes appear.
       We must keep these nodes hidden to improve the behavior of this component, the non-folder nodes only appear in the right panel.

 Fix description

-How the problem is fixed ?
+How is the problem fixed?

     * We allow users to enable or disable the appearance of non-folder nodes in left panel by adding a boolean variable and its getter, setter functions in UIOneNodePathSelector.java file.
 According to this value, we filter nodes in the left panel to show the appropriated nodes.

-Patch informations:
+Patch information:
 Patches files:
 ECM-5480.patch

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 *

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *

-Added UnitTest ?
+Added UnitTest?
 *

 Recommended Performance test?